Scripting interceptors

 - Script name: Specify the desired script.

-Beside that, the SourcePartnerClaimType
+Additionally, the SourcePartnerClaimType

 and DestinationPartnerClaimType

-is optional to filter the SourcePartnerClaimType
+setting is optional and can be used to filter the values of the SourcePartnerClaimType

 4. Run

-is displayed as below:
+page is then displayed as shown below:

 How to set up a scripting interceptor using a hosted form and custom text resources

-The following example shows how to configure a scripting interceptor for a Service Provider that displays a submit form for end users.
+The following example shows how to configure a scripting interceptor for a Service Provider that displays a submit form to end users.
 It also includes guidance on converting a Razor view to a custom hosted form and using new text resources in that hosted form.

 Conversion for Hosted form